100 Sights in Munich, Germany (with Map and Images)

 Show sight on map

 St. Charles Borromeo is a church building of the Roman Catholic Church in Munich, Germany.
-The church is dedicated to St. Charles Borromeo and serves as a parish church for the parish of Charles Borromeo in the parish of Forstenried.
-The building complex consisting of church, rectory and community center is registered as a monument in the Bavarian list of monuments.
+The church is dedicated to St. Charles Borromeo and serves as a parish church for the parish of Charles Borromeo in the parish association of Forstenried.
+The building complex consisting of church, rectory and community centre is registered as an architectural monument in the Bavarian List of Monuments.

 Show sight on map